CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/OSPF-Set-and-Unset-Commands.md

 ## nv set vrf \<vrf-id\> router ospf timers lsa throttle

-Configures the OSPF
+Configures the minimum interval in milliseconds between LSA updates in OSPF during times of network instability.
 You can specify a value between 0 and 5000, or `auto`.

 ### Command Syntax